ori-community/wotw-rando-credits/README.md

 ## Usage

-1. Add names to the specific files in `data/` (order does not matter)
+1. Add names to the specific files in `data/`
 2. Run
    ```shell
    yarn install